 HAPPY BIRTHDAY WILLIAM

 Will has had a big few weeks: Two milestones reached within 3 weeks.
 He is only acknowledging one of them (I hope that it is the marriage and not the birthday...).
 To celebrate, I made him lamb chops, leeks, sauteed veg, garlic bread, and asparagus-- served on our new china.
 Fiona and Charles helped celebrate.
-And then the crowning achievement: A Steamed Pudding, complete with golden syrup and Happy Birthday candles.

 And NO birthday is complete without Kelly Cupcakes, made to order (chocolate cake with chocolate icing, vanilla cake with vanilla icing, chocolate cake with vanilla icing, and vanilla cake with chocolate icing.)
 (Yes, she made Will all four types because that is how lovely she is.)
 Her cupcakes are delicious and nutritious...sorta.